-There are so many options when it comes to picking the right lighting to grow the best weed.
+There are so many options when it comes to picking the right lighting to grow the best weed in an indoor grow setup.
 If you plan to grow marijuana plants, and are familiar with some of the common lighting methods, you may wonder whether if it’s really necessary to set up metal halide (MH) lights for the vegetative stage and then switch to high-pressure sodium (HPS) grow lights when it is time for the cannabis to flower.
 Can’t one type of light suffice for the entire grow process?

 We’ll explore these two lighting systems and analyze whether you need both.
 Perhaps just one can suffice for the vegetative and flowering stages of marijuana plants.